Follow BLACKPINK Jennie's fitness mantra to achieve your dream body

 Jennie’s diet plan

 If you follow Jennie on social media, you’ll know she loves to indulge in delicious and sometimes not-so-healthy meals.
 She likes to maintain a balanced diet with occasional cheat days.
-According to a report in Sportskeeda, Jennie prefers a quick breakfast on most days comprising fruits or whole-grain toast before she starts working out.
+According to a report in Sportskeeda, Jennie prefers a quick breakfast on most days comprising fruits or whole-grain toast before she starts her workout routine.

 This is followed by an avocado salad for lunch.
 As for dinner, Jennie eats porridge alongside a glass of detox juice.
 Salads, light meals, and detox juices work best for her.